-This document from Lexis Practice Advisor[®], a comprehensive practical guidance resource providing insight from leading practitioners, is reproduced with the permission of LexisNexis[®].
-Lexis Practice Advisor includes coverage of the topics critical to practicing attorneys.
-For more information or to sign up for a free trial, visit lexisnexis.com/practice-advisor.
+This document from Practical Guidance®, a comprehensive resource providing insight from leading practitioners, is reproduced with the permission of LexisNexis®.
+Practical Guidance includes coverage of the topics critical to practicing attorneys.
+For more information or to sign up for a free trial, visit lexisnexis.com/practical-guidance.
 Reproduction of this material, in any form, is specifically prohibited without written consent from LexisNexis.